powersj/powersj.io/content/post/maas-curtin-zfsroot.md

 rpool/ROOT/zfsroot  compression  lz4       local
 ```

-A user can judge the overall efficiency of enabling compression by viewing the compression ratio on the pool:
+A user can judge the overall efficiency of enabling compression by viewing the compression ratio on the pool.
+Do note that enabling compression on a dataset is not retroactive.
+As such the compression will only occur on new and modified data after enabling it.

 ```shell
 $ sudo zfs get compressratio rpool/ROOT/zfsroot
 NAME                PROPERTY       VALUE  SOURCE rpool/ROOT/zfsroot  compressratio  1.00x  -
 ```

-Do note that enabling compression on a dataset is not retroactive.
-As such the compression will only occur on new and modified data after enabling it.

 ## Deduplication